sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 has values in the necessary attributes.

-Since the EditListingExtraFeaturesPanel is not a required attribute, we we will add a case to the switch statement and just return `true` whether or not it has a value.
+Since the EditListingExtraFeaturesPanel is not a required attribute, we will add a case to the switch statement and just return `true` whether or not it has a value.
 The panel saves the extra feature information in the listing’s publicData under the `extraFeatures` attribute, so if this was a required feature, we would check whether `publicData.extraFeatures` has a value.

 ```